tdyas/SwiftDialog/SwiftDialog/README.md

 SwiftDialog is still under development.
 Parts will change as better ways of using Swift are found.
 Here is a *non-exhaustive* list of open issues:

-- Cleanup the SwiftDialogExample application to better organize the examples.
+- Improve the SwiftDialogExample application with more examples.

 - Cocoa POD support.